Zorlu PSM: Turkcell Stage

 The center's main theatre has natural acoustics for amplified or acoustic concerts and can accommodate a wide range of performances.
 The main theatre contains two balconies and has a 2,242-seat capacity.
-The stage measures 24m proscenium width, over 24m of depth, with a fly-tower height of 30m, and total area (including wing-space) of 1500m2.
+The stage measures 24m proscenium width, over 24m of depth, with a fly-tower height of 30m, and a total area (including wing space) of 1500m2.

 Turkcell Platinum Stage

 A smaller version of the main theatre, the center's drama stage, has the same capabilities and is found across the lobby that connects both venues.

-Equipped with sound, video and light show systems and technology, the theatre and auditorium have one balcony and seats with a total capacity of 717.
+Equipped with sound, video, and light show systems and technology, the theatre and auditorium have one balcony and seats with a total capacity of 717.

 The stage is 11m wide (proscenium) with 12m depth and a fly-tower measuring 12m, with a total area (including wings) of 315m2.
-The stage also features a fully trapped stage floor, 5-star dressing rooms and 8 additional dressing rooms, total 119 piece.
+The stage also features a fully trapped stage floor, 5-star dressing rooms, and 8 additional dressing rooms, a total of 119 pieces.
 The orchestra pit can accommodate up to 24 musicians.

 %100 Studio

 Alongside the main theatre and the drama stage, the center features a multi-use studio theatre space.

-The "studio" includes a 100m2 balcony, the "SSL" mixing room and the "Post" editing room.
+The "studio" includes a 100m2 balcony, the "SSL" mixing room, and the "Post" editing room.

-This 500m2-sized room provides for numerous activities and events such as: recordings for film and orchestras, pre and post music production, recording/editing/mixing and mastering, music rehearsals, dance/aerial, rehearsals/workshops/clinics, press conferences (up to 150 seats), meet & greets, small-sized VIP concerts (up to 110 seats), corporate events, small-sized theatre shows (up to 110 seats), and video and photograph shootings.
+This 500m2-sized room provides for numerous activities and events such as recordings for film and orchestras, pre and post-music production, recording/editing/mixing and mastering, music rehearsals, dance/aerial, rehearsals/workshops/clinics, press conferences (up to 150 seats), meet & greets, small-sized VIP concerts (up to 110 seats), corporate events, small-sized theatre shows (up to 110 seats), and video and photograph shootings.